START YOUR Test Prep with US TODAY!

 Students who are considering studying in the United States should take the SAT 1 exam in order to be accepted to most colleges and universities.

-UPDATE: It should be noted that students outside the United States, also need to take the SAT 2 (subject) exams.
-The college board has stated that the SAT 2 exams will no longer be available to students after June 2021.
-The college board instead is offering CLEP courses and you can find more information by clicking here to visit the college board website.
+UPDATE: It should be noted that students outside the United States, also need to take CLEP courses.
+You can find more information by clicking here to visit the college board website.

 Comparing Tests of English